pulkit6559/solid-decentralized-notes/README.md

 ```

 Once both are running go to `localhost:3000` to access the application.

+## Website pages and its contents
+1. Login:
+    This will ensure and check whether the frontend has access to the Pod of the logged in user.
+Asks user to allow access to the data.
+A new login to the user's pod might be needed
+2. Home:
+    This is the home page
+3. Notes:
+    Here the note creating and editing, access management page
+4. Contacts
+    Adding Contacts to the user's friend list
+5. About
+    Information about the developers

 ## Current Use Case Scenario
 Motivation: Allow users to make notes collaboratively